Warren G. Harding: Editor

-Marriage

-Harding first came to know Florence Kling as the daughter of Amos Kling, a local banker and developer.
-He was a man accustomed to getting his way, but Harding attacked him relentlessly in the paper.
+Harding first came to know Florence Kling, five years older than he, as the daughter of a local banker and developer.
+Amos Kling was a man accustomed to getting his way, but Harding attacked him relentlessly in the paper.
 Amos involved Florence in all his affairs, taking her to work from the time she could walk.
-As hard-headed as her father, Florence Kling came into conflict with her father after returning from music college.
-She eloped with Pete deWolfe, and returned to Marion without deWolfe, but with an infant, Marshall, Amos agreed to raise the boy, but would not support Florence, who made a living as a piano teacher; one of her students was Harding's sister Charity.
-By 1886, Florence Kling had obtained a divorce, and she and Harding were courting.
+As hard-headed as her father, Florence came into conflict with him after returning from music college.
+After she eloped with Pete deWolfe, and returned to Marion without deWolfe and with an infant called Marshall, Amos agreed to raise the boy, but would not support Florence, who made a living as a piano teacher.
+One of her students was Harding's sister Charity.
+By 1886, Florence Kling had obtained a divorce, and she and Harding were courting, though who was pursuing whom is uncertain.

-A truce between the Klings was snuffed out by the budding match.
-Amos Kling believed that the Hardings had African American blood, and was also offended by Harding's editorials.
+The budding match snuffed out a truce between the Klings.
+Amos believed that the Hardings had African American blood, and was also offended by Harding's editorial stances.
 He started to spread rumors of Harding's supposed black heritage, and encouraged local businessmen to boycott Harding's business interests.
-When Harding found out what Kling was doing, according to Dean, Harding warned him "that he would beat the tar out of the little man if he didn't cease".
+When Harding found out what Kling was doing, he warned Kling "that he would beat the tar out of the little man if he didn't cease."

-The Hardings were married on July 8, 1891, at their new home on Mount Vernon Avenue in Marion, which they had designed together in the Queen Anne style.
+The Hardings married on July 8, 1891, at their new home on Mount Vernon Avenue in Marion, which they had designed together in the Queen Anne style.
 The marriage produced no children.
 Harding affectionately called his wife "the Duchess" for a character in a serial from The New York Sun who kept a close eye on "the Duke" and their money.

 Florence Harding became deeply involved in her husband's career, both at the Star and after he entered politics.
 Exhibiting her father's determination and business sense, she helped turn the Star into a profitable enterprise through her tight management of the paper's circulation department.
 She has been credited with helping Harding achieve more than he might have alone; some have suggested that she pushed him all the way to the White House.